New York is a licensed-carry state. There is no constitutional or permitless carry. To possess or carry a handgun anywhere in the state, including...

 Penal Law 265.01-e(3) exempts, among others: qualified active and retired law enforcement officers carrying under 18 U.S.C.
 926B and 926C; New York police officers (Criminal Procedure Law 1.20(34)), including those who are retired; designated peace officers (Criminal Procedure Law 2.10); registered armed security guards while working; active-duty military personnel; persons licensed under Penal Law 400.00(2)(c), (d), or (e) while on official duty; persons lawfully hunting or in firearms-safety or marksmanship training; authorized MTA and New York City Transit Authority revenue and security employees; persons in historical reenactments or motion-picture productions; and persons training for or competing in biathlon.

 Penal Law 265.01-d, as written, makes it a class E felony to enter or remain on private property with a firearm when you know or should know that the owner or lessee has not permitted firearm possession.
-On its face the statute sets a default of no carry on property held open to the public: a license holder may carry only where the owner posts clear and conspicuous signage that firearms are allowed, or gives express consent.
-Private parking lots are covered by the statutory text.
+On its face the statute set a default of no carry on private property, including private parking lots, unless the owner posted clear and conspicuous signage allowing firearms or gave express consent.

 The CCIA has been heavily litigated.
-The key case is Antonyuk v.
+The foundational case is Antonyuk v.
 James (earlier captioned Antonyuk v.
 Hochul and Antonyuk v.
 Nigrelli).
 After the U.S. Supreme Court sent the case back for reconsideration in light of United States v.
 Rahimi, the U.S. Court of Appeals for the Second Circuit issued a decision on October 24, 2024 (120 F.4th 941) that upheld the majority of the CCIA.
 The Supreme Court denied certiorari in 2025.
 Based on that decision and the New York Attorney General's account of it:

 A person who does not hold a New York pistol license may move a handgun through the state only under the federal interstate transport protection in 18 U.S.C.
 926A (the Firearm Owners' Protection Act).
 That statute permits transport from a place where the person may lawfully possess and carry the firearm to another such place if, during transport: